-The Netherlands is a relatively large export nation, considering its small geographic size and population, maintaining 6th position on the world ranking.
-The high ranking of The Netherlands may be not so surprising as Dutch people always have been traders for many centuries and founded many cities far away.
+The Netherlands is a relatively large export nation, considering its small geographic size and population, climbing to a 5th position on the world ranking.
+The high ranking of the Netherlands may not be so surprising as the Dutch have always been traders for many centuries and founded many cities abroad.
 For example, Nieuw Amsterdam = New York, and Batavia = Jakarta.
-Table 1.1 provides an overview of the top 15 largest export nations in the world.
-Surprisingly, the United Kingdom and Russia are not so high on the list, which is a little bit strange if you look at the history of both nations; especially for the UK.
-The United Kingdom had a lot of colonies all over the world in the past.
+Table 1.1 provides an overview of the top 15 export nations in the world.
+Surprisingly, the United Kingdom and Russia do not rank high on the list, which is strange considering the history of both nations, especially for the $u\kappa$ .
+In the past, the United Kingdom had many colonies all over the world.
 They were the centre of the industrialisation age in the 19th century.
-However, they somehow lost track the last 100 years, and no longer play a major role in exporting, especially industrial products.
+However, they have somehow lost track these last 100 years, and no longer play a major role in exporting, especially when it comes to industrial products.

-Why have some of these countries been able to maintain their export position and others somehow lost track?
+Why have some of these countries been able to maintain their export position and others somehow lost their way?
 Will these leading countries also keep their position in the next 100 years?
-Let's look at the positioning of countries from a marketing point of view.
+Let us look at the positioning of countries from a marketing point of view.